Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 More commonly recognized as "chicken skin", keratosis pilaris is a skin condition where small, rough bumps appear on the arms, thighs, bum, and more as a result of blocked follicles caused by the buildup of the protein keratin.
 It's more common for those with dry skin and can usually be solved by keeping skin properly moisturized.

 This is an exfoliating acid that was discovered (and is still popular today) in Japan.
 It’s derived from fungi and commonly used as a skin lightener, due to its efficacy at blocking melanin production.
 Like most acids, it can cause irritation when used in high concentrations, so be wary.
-Don't worry, we added just the right amount in our Weekend Glow Daily Brightening Solution.
+Don't worry, we added just the right amount in our Weekend Glow Daily Brightening Solution and Out of Sight Dark Spot Gel.

 You likely know lavender as the dreamy scent that often sends you straight to sleep, but did you know it's also soothing for the skin?
 This oil's antimicrobial properties help cleanse skin, reduces inflammation and irritation, and of course, smells really, really good.
 Let it calm your breakouts by way of our Nix It Complexion Solution.